KusionStack/kusion/docs/design/kusion_module/kusion_modules.md

 Kusion module is a reusable building block of KusionStack designed by platform engineers.
 Here are some explanations to make the definition more clear:

-1. It represents an independent unit that provides a specific capability to the application with a clear business semantics.
+1. It represents an independent unit that provides a specific capability to the application with clear business semantics.
-2. It consist of one or multiple infrastructure resources (K8s/Terraform resources), but it is not merely a collection of unrelated resources.
+2. It consists of one or multiple infrastructure resources (K8s/Terraform resources), but it is not merely a collection of unrelated resources.
 For instance, a database, monitoring capabilities, and network access are typical Kusion Modules.
 3. Modules should not have dependencies or be nested within each other.
 4. AppConfig is not a Module.